chensxb97/Homework_3/README.txt

 (tf-weight = 1+ log10(tf)) in a dictionary.
 For every term, we obtain their docFrequencies by accessing the index dictionary and compute their individual idfs (idf = log10(collection_size/docFrequency).
 We compute and store each term's tf-idf weight score back in the dictionary.
 Lastly, we normalize each weight by the query's length.
 The resulting query dictionary has the following format : {term1: tf-idf1/queryLength, term2: tf-idf2/queryLength}

 Iterating through the terms in the query dictionary, we extract the posting strings from the posting file using seek(charOffset) and read(strLength).
+We then obtain and compute each document's term's tf-weight as usual.
+Similarly, we normalize each weight by the pre-computed document's length from the document lengths dictionary.
-We then obtain and compute each document's term's tf-weight as usual, storing them in a dictionary of dictionaries.
+We then store each document term's normalized tf-weight in a dictionary of dictionaries.
-The resulting document dictionary has the following format: {doc1:{term1:tf-wt1,term2:tf-wt2},doc2:{term1:tf-wt1,term2:tf-wt2}}
+The resulting document dictionary has the following format: {doc1:{term1:tf-wt1/docLength1,term2:tf-wt2/docLength1},doc2:{term1:tf-wt1/docLength2,term2:tf-wt2/docLength2}}

-To compute the vector scores, we iterate through both dictionaries and sum up the tf-wt(document)*tf-idf(query) for each document, storing the scores in a list.
-To arrive at the top K scores, we used the heapq library's 'nlargest' function to return the results in O(Klogn) time instead of sorting the entire array would take at least O(nlogn) time.
+To compute the vector scores, we iterate through both query and document dictionaries and sum up the tf-wt(document)*tf-idf(query) for each document, storing the scores in a list.
+To arrive at the top K scores, we use the heapq library's 'nlargest' function to return the results in O(Klogn) time instead of sorting the entire array which would take at least O(nlogn) time.

-Lastly, we write and save the top K scores for each query to the output results file.
+Lastly, we write and save the top K scores for each query line by line to the output results file.

 == Files included with this submission ==